sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 ``` shell
 foo@bar:~$ ansible-playbook -i YOUR_INVENTORY seet_mdt_intf_stats.yml
 ```

+## Setup the TIG stack

+Setting up a TIG stack is very easy.
+It’s so easy, in fact, you don’t even need to know how to actually do it.
+You can just use an Ansible playbook to perform all of the work for you.
+If you want to see the manual steps, there are many tutorials on the internet.

+Check out my repo in the resources section to see an example of a playbook that provisions the stack (setup_mdt_lab_tig_host.yml).
+In that playbook, I am also adding dhcpd to serve IP addresses out to our lab network 198.18.1.0/24.
+Comment out that section if you do not want or need DHCP on your lab network.

+In this lab, the tig host is configured as 198.18.1.12/24 on the lab network.
+The management interface is setup as DHCP.

+## Grafana Setup and Dashboard

 Now we go to the Grafana dashboard to see our lovely data.
 The first thing we need to do is add our Influxdb as a data source.